CBL Summer Institute

 Faculty Expectations & Additional Information

-- Selection for the Institute will include the title of CBL Faculty Fellow and a modest stipend of $1000—half of which will be available in the Fall and the other half for the semester that the course runs
+- Selection for the Institute will include the title of CBL Faculty Fellow and a modest stipend of $750—$250 for participating in the Institute and $500 the semester the course will be offered.

 - Faculty will be expected to teach the course at some point in the next three semesters.